project-chip/connectedhomeip/docs/guides/nrfconnect_factory_data_configuration.md

 ```

 Alternatively, you can also add `SB_CONFIG_MATTER_FACTORY_DATA_GENERATE=y`
-Kconfig setting to the example's `prj.conf` file.
+Kconfig setting to the example's `sysbuild.conf` file.

 Each factory data parameter has a default value.
 These are described in the
 [Kconfig file](../../config/nrfconnect/chip-module/Kconfig).
 Setting a new value